fatherlinux/container-internals-lab/labs/lab-04/README.md

 cat Dockerfile
 ```

 Troubleshoot the problem in a programatic way.
-Notice some pods have numbers that are lower than 7, this means the mod will return a bad response:
+Notice some pods have files which contian numbers that are lower than 7, this means the pod will return a bad response:
 ```
 for i in `oc get pods | grep goodbad | grep -v build | awk '{print $1}'`; do oc exec -t $i -- cat /var/www/html/goodbad.txt; done
 ```